Nobel Prize in Economic Sciences awarded for research into alleviating poverty | DW | 14.10.2019

 Different from the other prizes

-Unlike the other Nobel awards, which inventor and founder Alfred Nobel established in his final will upon his death in 1895, the prize in Economic Sciences was first awarded in 1969.
-The Swedish central bank founded the prize, formally called the Sveriges Riksbank Prize Prize in Economic Sciences in Memory of Alfred Nobel, to mark the bank's 300th anniversary.
+The Nobel awards for chemistry, physics and medicine, which inventor and founder Alfred Nobel established in his final will upon his death in 1895, have been handed out since 1901.
+The award for economic sciences was first presented in 1969 and is officially called the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.

-Three-quarters of winners over the past 20 years have been white American males over the age of 55.
-Until now, 2009 winner Elinor Ostrom of the US was the only woman to ever win the prize.
+Sveriges Riksbank is Sweden's central bank.
+On their 300th anniversary in 1968 they donated money to the Nobel Foundation to create this new award in Alfred Nobel's honor.
+At the time some were skeptical of a bank creating an award to bolster its own industry, especially since economics is not a hard science like chemistry with undisputable rules.
+Economists usually study human behavior, which can be a shaky basis for any science and one that often changes over time.

+Friedrich Hayek, the 1974 winner, was a critic for another reason.
+In his acceptance speech he said that he would have "decidedly advised against it" since such an award "confers on an individual an authority which in economics no man ought to possess."

 The prize for economics wraps up this year's Nobel awards season, notable for the awarding of two prizes for literature after a sexual harassment scandal caused the 2018 award to be postponed.